 What is Disability History Month?

-Disability History Month is a yearly nationwide celebration from 18 November to 18 December, which was started to shine a spotlight on historical and current achievements and issues to do with disability.
+Disability History Month (DHM) is a yearly nationwide celebration from 18 November to 18 December, which was started to shine a spotlight on historical and current achievements and issues to do with disability.
 UKDHM is the national organisation which strives to celebrate the lives of disabled people; challenge disablism or stigma around disability; and achieve equality.

 UKDHM ascribes to the social model of disability, an idea first proposed by Kent alumnus and professor Mike Oliver, in the 1980s.
 This is the now widely accepted idea that much of the difficulty of being disabled is due to societal failure to adapt for disabled people.
 At Kent we actively work to seek to acknowledge and remove those barriers to create a more inclusive and accessible environment for everyone.
+We provide expert support for students with disabilities, chronic conditions, specific learning difficulties, autism and mental health conditions within our Student Support and Wellbeing team at any point during their studies.

 DHM at Kent